Sanjay-t-24/Visual-Search-Using-VLMs/README.md

 # Visual Search using Vision-Language Models (VLM)

-> A Google Lens-inspired project built from scratch to perform intelligent **visual search** using **Vision-Language Models (VLM)** — enabling object detection, product recognition, and place identification.
+> A Google Lens-inspired project built from scratch to perform an intelligent **visual search** using **Vision-Language Models (VLM)** — enabling object detection, product recognition, and place identification across multiple domains.

 ---